Tim Hutton

 For several years, he organised the annual international conference, Building Pathology.
 Tim specialises in the investigation and monitoring of buildings in the built environment, especially after fire and flood, and those involving damp problems, bio-deterioration or health problems.

-His particular interest and experience is in the investigation of the failure of historic buildings’ structures and environments, particularly cases involving organic materials, biological, health and environmentally related issues.
+His particular interest and experience are in the investigation of the failure of historic buildings’ structures and environments, particularly cases involving organic materials, and biological, health and environmentally related issues.

 James Hutton